csiro-robotics/shc_tutorials/shc_raspi_create_workspace.md

 cd ~/openshc_ws/src
 ```

-5.3 Clone the Hexapod package to the src folder in your workspace by,
+5.3 Clone the legged robot package to the src folder in your workspace by,

 ```bash
 git clone https://github.com/csiro-robotics/frankenX_syropod.git